sparsh-ai/recohut/docs/02-storage/lab-postgres-trips-stored-procedure/README.md

-# Generate Trips Data using Stored Procedure
+# Lab: Generate Trips Data using Stored Procedure

 - Step 1 - Connect to the database